Georgia Energy Assistance Program [2020-2021]

 For the 2020 Georgia LIHEAP Application date, please refer to the dates below:

-2020 Georgia LIHEAP Application Date (Elderly & Disabled Only)
+Georgia LIHEAP Application Date for 2020 (Elderly & Disabled Only)

 Monday, November 2, 2020

-If you do not fall into any of the three categories listed above, the Winter LIHEAP application period opens to the general public on the first workday in December.
+If you do not fall into any of the three categories listed above, the LIHEAP application for all low-income Georgia households opens on the first workday in December.

-For the 2020 Georgia Winter LIHEAP Application date, please refer to the dates below:
+For the 2020 Georgia Energy Assistance Program Application Date, please refer to the date below:

 Tuesday, December 1, 2020